 For instance, let us assume that you are trying to lose weight – it’s something that most people find challenging, so it’s a good example of how negative thinking can lead to failure!
-So in trying to lose, say 20 pounds or so, you are working hard and yet, you see slow results.
+So in trying to lose, say 20 pounds or so, you are working hard, yet you see slow results.

 Repetition is one of the most inherent ways of getting your mind to accept something; science has proven over and over again that this kind of repetition leads to belief.
 So when you tell yourself constantly that you’re not going to lose weight, you begin to believe it.

 Now, why does that belief matter, given that belief and faith are all abstract concepts?
 Most people dismiss the power of positive thinking because thoughts don’t translate into the real world – they are sorely mistaken.
 The way you act is defined by what you think; when you think positively, you take positive actions.

 Every time you think about working out, you’ll end up wallowing in self-pity and even become depressed.
-Your confidence in your own abilities will also start to decrease.
-Your motivation levels will dip to an all-time low and you will abandon your weight loss journey.
+Your confidence in your abilities will also start to decrease.
+Your motivation levels will dip to an all-time low, and you will abandon your weight loss journey.

-Even when you do push yourself and try to achieve your goals, you will actively work against your own positive efforts, simply because you do not believe that you can do it.
+Even when you push yourself and try to achieve your goals, you will actively work against your positive efforts simply because you do not believe that you can do it.
 It seems contrary – let me explain how this works.
 While your conscious mind accepts that you must work out and you do work out, your subconscious has accepted that you won’t lose weight.

 In the same example, if you think I can lose weight, you will make eating a healthy diet a priority and work out regularly – you may even push yourself to do extra!
-You will make healthy behaviors a part of your daily routine and when you do fall off the wagon, which will happen on occasion, you will quickly pick yourself up and keep going instead of giving up.
+You will make healthy behaviors a part of your daily routine, and when you do fall off the wagon, which will happen on occasion, you will quickly pick yourself up and keep going instead of giving up.